-As of 30 June 2021, KAMCO Investment Fund (an associate of the Bank through its subsidiary KAMCO), attracts risk weights of 800% for exposure above 15% of the Bank's regulatory capital on a consolidated basis.
+As of 30 June 2021, the Group's investments in KAMCO Investment Fund (an associate of the Bank through its subsidiary KAMCO) and Assoufid B.V. attract risk weights of 800% for exposure above 15% of the Bank's regulatory capital on a consolidated basis.